ayoskovich/aws-connect/README.md

 3. Create an IAM role for github and attach the policy from step 2:

-You can select which branches have access in the Trust Relationship:
+    - You can select which branches have access in the Trust Relationship:
+    - DONT BE STUPID HERE.
+Regex rules need to be inside `StringLike`, and not `StringEquals`
 ```json
 {
     "Version": "2012-10-17",